 Why we care about email marketing: A marketer’s guide

-Email remains one of the most effective marketing channels today.
-Here are some best practices to help your brand stay ahead of the game.
+Email marketing remains one of the most effective digital channels today.
+Here are some best practices to help your brand stay ahead of the email marketing game.

 Email marketing helps organizations acquire and retain customers, build businesses and make more money.